 After linking your Amazon account to your Slack account, you can enable the Chat Bot skill for the messaging and collaboration service.
 This lets you post to a specific channel.
 You simply say, "Alexa, tell Chat Bot to post 'Hello world' to Random."

 Through Alexa, you can donate to a charity or organization.
 Just say "Alexa, donate $20 to the American Cancer Society," or even more simply, "Alexa, make a donation," and then you will be prompted to choose an organization and a dollar amount.
-Currently, there are about 50 charities with whom this feature works, including the American Heart Association, ASPCA, Doctors Without Borders, One Laptop Per Child, St. Jude Children's Research Hospital, and the Wikimedia Foundation.
+Currently, there are over 120 charities with which this feature works, including the American Heart Association, ASPCA, Doctors Without Borders, One Laptop Per Child, St. Jude Children's Research Hospital, and the Wikimedia Foundation.
 Here is a complete list of organizations that accept voice donations via Alexa.
 In order to use this service, you need to have set up an Amazon Pay account, and have voice purchasing enabled.